aracelivaldovinos/ruby-volunteer-tracker/README.md

 ## Known Bugs/Goals
 * _When adding a volunteer to the project an extra blank field is generated_
 * _I would like to add the further exploration for hours_
-* _I rewrote update method, I need work on existing to make it pass_
+* _I rewrote update method, I need work on existing update method to make it pass_

 ## License